TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

       This class's functionality requires a functioning shared semaphore implementation on the host operating system.
-Without one, the functionality in this class will be disabled, and attempts to instantiate a :class:`Queue` will result in an :exc:`ImportError`.
+Without one, the functionality in this kundi will be disabled, and attempts to instantiate a :class:`Queue` will result in an :exc:`ImportError`.
 See :issue:`3770` for additional information.
 The same holds true for any of the specialized queue types listed below.